hyperledger-archives/iroha/docs/source/deployment.rst

 Not having a keypair for a peer
 -------------------------------

-In order to create a keypair for an account or a peer, use iroha-cli binary by passing the name of the peer with -new_account option.
+In order to create a keypair for an account or a peer, use iroha-cli binary by passing the name of the peer with `--new_account` option.